+If you have been involved in an accident involving an HGV or Lorry, talk to us about lorry accident claims.
 At Jefferies Solicitors, we have helped injured individuals claim the compensation they are entitled to for more than 25 years.
 Our legal experts know exactly how difficult dealing with an injury can be, especially when it wasn’t your fault.
-Call our specialists on 0800 342 3206 or in contact us to arrange a no-obligation confidential conversation about your accident.
+Call our specialists on 0800 342 3206 or contact us to arrange a no-obligation confidential conversation about your accident.

 Causes of Lorry and HGV Accidents

 While some accident scenarios that involve a lorry or an HGV vehicle are more specific to these types of vehicles, they can of course also be involved in the normal types of accidents that any motorised vehicle can experience.

 Some common scenarios in which an accident can occur include: